Divyansh-89/Micro-Project-II/README.md

 - Set thresholds and clear logs directly from UI.
 - Check fun weather facts on every page load.
 - Monitor live changes with interactive temperature/humidity chart.
+- Click the **Export Data** button to save all readings as a CSV file.

 ---